rngesus-wept/puflantu/artifacts/green_eggs.md

 `Wm Zamu zwm. / Zamu wm zat.`

 That Sam-I-am! / That Sam-I-am! / I do not like that Sam-I-am!
-`Iqa Zamu-wm-zat! / Iqa Zamu-wm-zat! / Eqa Zamu-wm-zat somateyumun!`
+`Iqa Zamu-wm-zat! / Iqa Zamu-wm-zat! / Iqa Zamu-wm-zat somateyumun!`
 (`som-(at-ey-um)-un` - `please-3S-1O-NEG`, it does not please me)

 ---